-A tour typically lasts around 1 hour and 30 minutes.
-Look out for the coffee shop and site where you can sample Marley’s brand of Jamaican Coffee.
+A tour lasts around 1 hour and 30 minutes.
+Look out for the coffee shop where you can sample Marley’s brand of Jamaican Coffee.

-Many people wonder if Jamaica is safe for tourists… I say for tourists, yes, and for me, Emancipation Park is a great place to take a walk and just chill.
+Many people wonder if Jamaica is safe for tourists… Emancipation Park is a landmark for tourists to take a walk and chill.

 The park is very clean, and you’ll see many fountains and even small running trails for people who like to exercise.
 Many locals in Kingston like to keep fit and run early in the morning before the sun rises.

 There are security guards in the park, so you will always feel safe.

 Once inside the park, you’ll see many local trees such as Calabash, Ackee, and Bougainvillea, not to mention many other tropical plants.

 The main attraction for me, though, is the statue that is located right outside the park.

 It’s also worth noting that the park is located right across the street from the hotel where Barrack Obama stayed when he made his historic visit to Jamaica.

 If you’re looking for cool places to chill in Kingston?
 Hitting the town for a night out is always a great way to celebrate your vacation and you’ll definitely want to hit the Dub Club for that.

 - Blue Mountain Coffee and Sightseeing Tour